Go to top button

 1.5.
 Contact mail address

 The indicator is part of the EU Sustainable Development Goals (SDG) indicator set.
-It is used to monitor progress towards SDG 5 on gender equality.
+It is used to monitor progress towards SDG 5 on gender equality, which is embedded in the European Commission’s Priorities under 'Supporting people, strenghtening our societes and our social model'.

 Equal pay for equal work is one of the European Union’s founding principles, embedded in the Treaties since 1957.
 Article 157 of the Treaty on the Functioning of the European Union provides that each Member State shall ensure that the principle is applied.
 Directive 2006/54/EC enshrines the principle of equal pay.
 Closing the gender pay gap is also one of the objectives of the Commission's Strategic engagement for gender equality as well as the European Pillar of Social Rights.